• Skip to main content

 FCF = Net income after tax + Depreciation and amortization – Change in working capital – Capital expenditures

-Advantages of Free cash flow (FCF)
+Why Free cash flow (FCF) is used?

 Knowing how to calculate free cash flow helps the company’s management to manage cash effectively.
 It shows the efficiency of the management in generating cash.